yicong93/emotional-engagement-during-COVID-19/README.md

 The dataset is chunks of text responses collected by the chatbot.

 The demo will represent part of the data within certain time frame.

+Tips:
+Don't use import *, which will cause inefficiency!